5 heart attack warning signs never to ignore

 That unwell, breathless, overwhelmingly tired feeling you’re having could be the first sign of a heart attack.
 Will you or your doctor dismiss it as just the flu?

-February is American Heart Month and Feb.
-3 marks National Wear Red Day — created to raise awareness about women and heart disease.
+February is American Heart Month and the first Friday of the month marks National Wear Red Day — created to raise awareness about women and heart disease.
 It’s the No. 1 killer of men and women in the U.S., yet many people still think of it as a “man’s illness.”

 “As a health care community, I think that we’ve done a really bad job of treating women,” Dr. Jennifer Haythe, co-director of the Women’s Center for Cardiovascular Health at Columbia University Medical Center, told TODAY.